Yilmaz4/Yilmaz4/README.md

 ### Hello there 👋!

-I'm a 17-year-old high school student in Germany; interested in programming, math, physics and aviation, I use Arch btw
+I'm an 18-year-old high school student in Germany; interested in programming, math, physics and aviation, I use Arch btw

-**Languages:** Python, C/C++, learning Rust
+**Languages:** C/C++, Python, learning Rust

 <table>
    <tr>